 The Fashion Law reports that Walmart has filed a notice of opposition with the U.S. Patent and Trademark Office arguing that a 2020 trademark application filed by Kanye West's YEEZY company contains a logo that is so similar to that of the multinational retail corporation that it is likely to cause confusion.

-It shares some pretty obvious similarities to Walmart's logo, which consists of six yellow rays symmetrically positioned in a circle to resemble a spark.
-They argue that YEEZY's use and registration of their sun design logo “is likely to cause confusion, mistake, and deception as to the source or origin of Applicant’s [YEEZY] goods and services and potentially create a false affiliation with Opposer’s [Walmart] Mark which will injure and damage Opposer and the goodwill contained within Opposer’s Mark.”
+Walmart argues that YEEZY's use and registration of the sun design “is likely to cause confusion, mistake, and deception as to the source or origin of [YEEZY's] goods and services and potentially create a false affiliation with [Walmart's] Mark which will injure and damage Opposer and the goodwill contained within Opposer’s Mark.”

-From Walmart's perspective, “there is no issue of priority” considering they used the mark as early as 2007, a whole 13 years before YEEZY filed the trademark application.
+From Walmart's perspective, “there is no issue of priority” considering they used the mark as early as 2007, a whole 13 years before Kanye's team filed the trademark application.